 The Direction that light comes from is important in determining how we reveal or hide people and objects.
 It also helps to determine the time of day and location an event is occurring.
-If we go outside, the direction that natural and artificial light comes from needs to be observed, so we can recreate it on stage.
+If we go outside, the direction that natural light comes from is the sun and the rays of light are parallel.
+Reflected light comes from the world around us, the colour and other properties of the light are affected by the reflecting surface.
+We need to be observe this direct and reflected light, so we can recreate it on stage.

 The Intensity of natural light depends on the time of day, the weather conditions and the location.
 We can control the Intensity of conventional theatre lighting by varying the current through the lamp with a dimmer, or by using neutral density filters.
 We can control the intensity of discharge lamps such as those used in moving lights by using a mechanical dimmer or shutter.